microsoft/terminal/doc/specs/#885 - winrt Terminal Settings.md

  very similarly as it does today.
 On construction of the TermControl or hot-reload, `TerminalSettings` will be constructed by copying the relevant values of `AppSettings`.
  Then, it will be passed to TermControl (and TermCore by extension).

+To accomplish this new distribution of responsibilities, `CascadiaSettings::BuildSettings()` will be moved to TerminalApp's AppLogic; it will use its reference of `AppSettings`

 ## UI/UX Design